FadhilPM/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `ArtHive` and the **Actor** is the `Artist`, unless specified otherwise)

-**Use case: UC02 - Tag Project to Contact**
+**Use case: Use case: Tag Project to Contact**
 **MSS**

-1. Artist wants to tag a Project to a Contact, and enters the `tag` command
+1. Artist wants to tag a Project to a Contact.
-2. Artist enters the contact's Phone Number and Project Name after a p/ and t/ delimiter respectively.
+2. Artist enters the contact's Phone Number and Project Name.
 3. ArtHive adds the Project Name to the Contact, and shows a success message.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 ArtHive detects that the given Phone Number is non-existent.
-    * 3a1.
+    * 2a1.
 ArtHive displays an error message stating that the Contact does not exist

-    Use case resumes at step 3.
+    Use case resumes at step 2.

-* 3b.
-ArtHive detects that the phone number is non-existent.
+* 2b.
+ArtHive detects that the Project Name is non-existent.
-    * 3b1.
+    * 2b1.
 ArtHive creates the Project with a paid attribute value of "False".

-    Use case resumes at step 4.
+    Use case resumes at step 3.

-* 3c.
+* 2c.
 ArtHive detects that the user input is invalid.
-    * 3c1.
+    * 2c1.
 ArtHive returns an error message

-    Use case resumes at step 3.
+    Use case resumes at step 2.
 ---

-**Use case: UC06 - Find Contact**
+**Use case: Use case: Find Contact**
 **MSS**

-1. Artist chooses to use the Find Contact feature, and enters the `find` command.
+1. Artist chooses to use the Find Contact feature.
 2. Artist enters the client name of the contact he/she would like to find as the search input value.
 3. ArtHive returns a list of contacts whose Client Names match the search input.